raspberrypilearning/powerful-patterns/en/step_2.md

 ## Your idea

 Use this step to plan your powerful pattern.
-You can plan by just thinking; tinkering; drawing or writing; or however you like!
+You can plan by just thinking, tinkering, drawing or writing, or however you like!

 ![An animated gif of three different examples using various shapes to create the motifs and animations to grow the pattern.](images/ideas-1.gif)